 ---Electrochemical oxidation treatment has the advantages of strong oxidation ability and low energy consumption, especially for short-chain PFASs removal efficiency.
 Electrochemical oxidation treatment has become a relatively mature organic pollutant treatment technology developed in recent years.
 The principle is to make PFASs undergo direct or indirect electrochemical reactions on the electrodes to degrade them into other harmless substances.
 Electrochemical oxidation treatment can also obtain a good defluorination effect in a short period, and the reaction is highly controllable.
 However, the reaction conditions are more demanding, and the energy consumption is large.
 Therefore, this method is only suitable for the treatment of small-scale PFASs wastewater, and it is difficult to apply to the in situ remediations of PFAS-contaminated water bodies.

-3. Adopting biodegradation to the removal of PFAS from water
+3. Adopting Biodegradation to the Removal of PFAS

 Biodegradation is the process by which organic matter is broken down and converted into other harmless substances under the action of biological or biological enzymes.
 Microbial size and rapid reproduction are among the most promising PFAS technologies for in situ repair degradation techniques, but the current effect of using biodegradation to remove PFASs is not ideal.
 Studies have shown that the use of microorganisms to degrade PFAS is controversial.
 Although PFAS can be broken down by microorganisms, the reaction process is complex and the reaction cycle is long, and the intermediate products produced by degradation are still toxic.

-1. Simpure Y7P countertop reverse osmosis system water filter dispenser is effective in removing pfas from water at home.
+Countertop Style: SimPure Y7P countertop reverse osmosis water filter dispenser is effective in removing PFAS from water at home.

-2. Simpure T1-400 tankless reverse osmosis system is also effective in removal of pfas from water and without a tank.
+Under Sink Design: SimPure T1-400 tankless reverse osmosis system is also effective in removal of PFAS from water and without a tank.